Jahjahhhh/EEG-SHIELD/README.md

 - KiCad version: 9
 - Python 3
-- Arduino-cli (cli version of Arduino IDE, less laggy, works with neovim)
+- Arduino-cli
+  - Allows to compile/upload/monitor the pi with a SSH session (Arduino IDE requires a GUI)
+  - Can integrate into neovim, since it is just a command
-  - Look for file `compile-upload-monitor.sh` to see how
+  - Example found in `compile-upload-monitor.sh`

 ---